-Call your local health department or water supplier to find out about testing your water, or visit epa.gov/lead for EPA's lead in drinking water information.
+Call your local health department or water company to find out about testing your water, or visit epa.gov/safewater for EPA's lead in drinking water information.
+Some states or utilities offer programs to pay for water testing for residents.
+Contact your state or local water company to learn more.